Description

 Tried: Opening the image in a hex editor or viewer to search for hidden text manually

-Hex editors show raw bytes and viewers render pixels, but the EXIF Comment field is stored in a structured binary segment at the start of the JPEG that is easy to overlook without a parser. exiftool parses the IFD (Image File Directory) structure and labels every field by name, so the Comment field appears immediately labeled instead of buried in a wall of bytes.
+Hex editors show raw bytes and viewers render pixels, but the EXIF Comment sits in a structured binary segment near the start of the JPEG that is easy to miss without a parser. exiftool walks the Image File Directory and labels every field, so the Comment appears named rather than buried in a wall of bytes.

 Tried: Running strings on the image file to find the base64 comment

-strings prints sequences of printable ASCII bytes and will show the base64 comment, but it also dumps dozens of other byte sequences from the JPEG header, ICC profile, and thumbnail data, making it hard to identify which string is meaningful. exiftool labels the field as Comment so there is no ambiguity about which string to decode.
+strings does show the base64 comment, but alongside dozens of other sequences from the JPEG header, ICC profile, and thumbnail data, so picking out the meaningful one is guesswork. exiftool labels the field as Comment, which leaves no ambiguity about what to decode.

 Learn more